chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 1. Click **Repository** in the top bar.
 1. Expand **Blueprints**, then expand the desired blueprint to see its provisioning packages.
 1. Right-click the desired provisioning package, select **New** > **Template**, then select the type of template that you want to add.

-For example, if your provisioning package will result in the installation of an Apache Tomcat server, you can automatically create a Tomcat virtual host CI by selecting **tomcat.VirtualHost**.
+    For example, if the provisioning package includes a `puppet.Manifest` provisioner, you will need a host template such as **overthere.SshHost** for the manifest to use.
+Also, if the provisioning will install an Apache Tomcat server, you can select templates such as **tomcat.Server** and **tomcat.VirtualHost**.

 1. Fill in the configuration for the template.

     ![Create new template (template.overthere.SshHost)](images/provisioning-create-new-template.png)